 More on Fiscal Responsibility

-Washington, D.C.—Congresswoman Alma Adams (NC-12) released the following statement after the administration announced their “skinny” budget.
+Washington, D.C.—Today, Congresswoman Alma Adams (NC-12) released the following statement after the second government shutdown in less than one month.

 “This avoidable crisis is a self-inflicted wound by Republicans,” said Congresswoman Adams.
 “Since the last shutdown, there have been no hearings, no debates, and no opportunity to address the challenges facing our nation.
 Now, Republican’s inability to govern will have grave consequences for our country.”